Skip to Content

 • Clearing or grading activities that are subject exclusively to State approval and enforcement under State law and regulations

-What is needed for a Grading Permit:
+What is needed for a Grading Permit

 An E&S Plan is needed if a project’s disturbance is greater than or equal to 5,000 square feet or 100 cubic yards.
 E&S Plans are reviewed and approved by the Garrett Soil Conservation District (GSCD).
+The purpose is to minimize soil erosion and prevent off-site sedimentation by using soil erosion and sediment control practices designed in accordance with the following:

 • A Stormwater Management (SWM) Plan:

 A SWM Plan is needed if a project’s impervious area is greater than or equal to 5,000 square feet.
 SWM Plans are reviewed and approved by the Garrett County Permits & Inspections Office.
+The purpose is to reduce the impacts caused by runoff from land development on waterways and public or private properties through treatment practices designed in accordance with the following:

 Not sure if a project needs a Grading Permit?